 The general rule is that all words and titles in a foreign language should be italicized, unless the word is commonly used in English.
 Acronyms, however, will be treated as though they were English, and not italicized.
 Also, place and city names do not appear in italics (e.g., Ciudad Juárez).
 Latin expressions like ad hoc and ad hominem are italicized.
-Abbreviations, like i.e., e.g., et al. and ibid., are not.
+Abbreviations like i.e., e.g., and ibid. are not.

 Given that the priority of appearance in an English-language document goes to English, foreign names (of agencies and organizations) will appear first in English translation, followed in parentheses by the original language acronym and name.
 After this first appearance, which suffices to "set" the acronym, it alone will be used.
 All such names and acronyms will also be presented in a list of acronyms at the front of the document.
-Questions about what constitutes a proper acronym can be resolved by consulting the CEC Lexicon of Terms and Acronyms (currently under development but soon to be available online) in any of the three working languages: English, French or Spanish.
+Questions about what constitutes a proper acronym can be resolved by consulting the CEC Lexicon of Terms and Acronyms (currently under development) in any of the three working languages: English, French or Spanish.